Christopher DeFaria: 1989–present: Later career

-DeFaria produced the film Tom & Jerry, and he also produced the film Coyote vs. Acme (alongside James Gunn).
+DeFaria produced the 2021 live-action animated film Tom and Jerry, and he also produced the film Coyote vs. Acme alongside James Gunn.

 Prior to establishing Keylight, Chris served as President of DreamWorks Animation where he led the studio’s creative development and technological advancement.
-Before that he was president of Digital Production and Innovative Technology at Warner Bros. where he founded Warner Animation Group, the studio’s animation division, developed VFX strategies for films like Harry Potter and The Matrix and oversaw initiatives in AI and VR.
+Before that he was president of Digital Production and Innovative Technology at Warner Bros.
+Pictures where he founded Warner Animation Group, the studio's animation division, developed VFX strategies for films like Harry Potter and The Matrix and oversaw initiatives in AI and VR.